 Like all innovation and disruption, things go in cycles.
-After the Transcontinental Railroad began linking trade in the East to the West, trade associations sprung up to deal with expanding markets and competition.
+The Transcontinental Railroad began linking trade in the East to the West.
+Then trade associations sprang up to deal with expanding markets and competition.
 Associations were back in business and remained unchallenged for decades until the Internet came along.

-All aspects of your association can be innovated, from your memberships to the events you put on, to the content you provide.
-According to Kellen, the association management group, there are numerous streams of income you can innovate, such as:
+Associations need to innovate.
+All aspects of your association can be innovated.
+From your memberships to the events you put on, to the content you provide.
+According to Kellen, the association management group, there are numerous streams of income you can innovate.
+Here are a few of them: